jochenalt/Pentapod-Design/docs/assembly.md

 <img width=300 src="../images/foot-done.jpg"/>

 Now put the bushing with the bearing and the big bevel gear into one half of the thigh.
-Take care that the small slit of the bevel gear is located as on the picture (this slit is for the wire)
+Take care that the small rabbet of the bevel gear is located as on the picture (this rabbet is for the wire)

 <img width=300 src="../images/assembly-knee-bearing.jpg"/>

 Put the servo DRS-0101 we prepared upfront into its location.
-Take a 300mm servo wire, put it into the servos socket and draw the wrire carefully through the hole in the bearing and the slit of the bevel gear.
+Take a 300mm servo wire, put it into the servos socket and draw the wrire carefully through the hole in the bearing and the rabbet of the bevel gear.

 <img width=500 src="../images/assembly-put-servo-in-knee.jpg"/>